Data Scientist Resume Format

 Work Experience

-This is the most important section.
+This is the most vital portion.
 Present roles in reverse chronological order.
-For each job, specify company name, title, dates, and 4–6 bullet points beginning with strong action verbs.
-Quantify results when feasible.
+For each position, list employer, title, dates, and 4–6 bullet points starting with dynamic verbs.
+Quantify your impact when possible.

 Example